Whitton, London

 Whitton is an area of the London Borough of Richmond upon Thames, England.
 Historically, it was the north-western part of Twickenham manor, bounded by the River Crane and the Duke of Northumberland's River.
+It borders the London Borough of Hounslow also.

 Whitton High Street is one of the best-preserved 1930s high streets in London.
 The most common type of housing in the area is 1930s detached and semi-detached housing.
 Whitton lies on the A316 road, which leads to the M3 motorway, and Whitton railway station is on the line from London Waterloo to Windsor.
 As a mainly residential area in outer London, many residents commute to Central London.